-Following a 'call for mineral extraction sites' in July 2017, the sites submitted have been subject to Sustainability Appraisal and all the submitted sites are contained in the Initial Consultation document as alternative options for mineral extraction during the Plan period.
+Following a 'call for mineral extraction sites' in July 2017, the sites submitted have been subject to Sustainability Appraisal and all the submitted sites were contained in the Initial Consultation (2018) and in the Preferred Options document (2019) as alternative options for mineral extraction during the Plan period.

-At the current stage (Initial Consultation) the initial assessments of the proposed sites and areas of search for future mineral extraction have been published for consultation.
-The initial assessments include an initial conclusion regarding the suitability of the proposed specific sites and areas of search for inclusion in the M&WLPR for future mineral extraction.
-The Sustainability Appraisal has helped to determine the initial conclusion for each proposed site.
+At the Initial Consultation stage (2018) the initial assessments of the proposed sites and areas of search for future mineral extraction were published for consultation.
+The assessments include a conclusion regarding the suitability of the proposed specific sites and areas of search for inclusion in the M&WLPR for future mineral extraction.
+The Sustainability Appraisal has helped to determine the conclusion for each proposed site.
+At the Preferred Options stage (2019) the assessments and conclusions for the sites and areas have been updated where necessary, taking into account the comments received at the Initial Consultation stage.
+The Sustainability Appraisal of the sites has also been updated where necessary (Appendix B).
+The Preferred Options document will also be published for consultation.